dvfrancis/craftr/README.md

 The website is designed to appeal to all demographics, but the following personas are meant to represent a range of potential users:

 - User 1: Female aged 20-50, enthusiast who wants to develop her crafting skills, loves creating things, unsure where to start.
-- User 2: Female aged 18-35, looking for a way to relax, enjoys new hobbies, limited knowledge about the subject.
+- User 2: Male aged 18-35, looking for a way to relax, enjoys new hobbies, limited knowledge about the subject.
 - User 3: Female aged 25-45, looking for free training, enjoys connecting with others, hasn't been able to find many beginner-friendly workshops.

 ##### User 1